Making A DIY Superheterodyne AM Radio Like Those You Buy

 Ever been bored over Christmas?
 Ever fancied making a proper superheterodyne AM MW radio like those you can buy?
 No?
 Oh well, if you did, here's what you might end up with.

-A MW AM radio like those you buy, or used to buy.
+A MW AM radio with a circuit design like those you buy, or used to buy.

 Use just BC549 trannies, with the BC559 complement being allowed in the audio output stage.